 City of Yakima response to COVID-19

-The COVID-19 (coronavirus) pandemic is a rapidly evolving situation with more than 10,000 confirmed cases in Yakima County.
+The COVID-19 (coronavirus) pandemic is an evolving situation with more than 12,000 confirmed cases in Yakima County.
 The City of Yakima has declared an emergency due to concerns about its possible spread.
-The emergency declaration has been extended through September 1st.
+The emergency declaration has been extended through November 3rd.

-Yakima County is in modified Phase 1 of the state’s 4-phase Safe Start recovery plan.
-Following precautions is an important step towards reducing the County’s high rate of cases and opening up more businesses and activities.
+Yakima County is in modified Phase 2 of the state’s 4-phase Safe Start recovery plan.
+Following precautions is an important step towards reducing the County’s rate of cases and opening up more businesses and activities.

 City of Yakima response and precautions